 We suggest comfortable, warm clothing.
 Open toed shoes are not allowed.
 While the Hall is heated, it is not as warm as a typical office or home.
 We suggest dressing in layers.

-Our sorting space can accommodate up to 75 volunteers each day.
+Our sorting space will be limited due to current social distancing guidelines.
 Due to the large volume of volunteers, we ask interested parties to sign up via a link on the Food Sorting webpage.

 Most definitely!
-Our sorting space can accommodate up to 75 volunteers each day.
+Our sorting space will be limited due to current social distancing guidelines.
 Due to the large volume of volunteers, we ask interested parties to sign up via a link on the Food Sorting webpage.

 No, sorry, we do not.

 We will be accepting applications Oct.
 5 - Nov.
 6. You can apply online or by calling 816-439-4424.
 Phones are answered Monday-Friday between 8:30 a.m. and 4:30 p.m.
 Online applications are the preferred method.
 It’s quick and easy to complete the form online!